‘We can’t say we didn’t know’: Israeli academics demand end to war on Gaza

 In practical terms, that could mean organising strike action, as previous universities had previously threatened in protest at Israeli Prime Minister Benjamin Netanyahu’s ongoing campaign to untether his government from judicial oversight, beginning in the early months of 2023.

-“What we’re saying is not that this is any more or less important [than the judicial reforms] but why not the war, too?” said Raphael Greenberg, a professor at Tel Aviv University who signed onto the letter, and who has staged daily protests against the war in Gaza since December.
+“What we’re saying is how could this war be any less important [than the judicial reforms]?” said Raphael Greenberg, a professor at Tel Aviv University who signed onto the letter, and who has staged daily protests against the war in Gaza since December.

-“Academics have to be active,” he told Al Jazeera.
+“Academics have to make their voices heard,” he told Al Jazeera.

 Devastation in Gaza